 Many employers are unaware of the legal requirement to track and report employees making business trips within the UK and overseas.
-GTN has the specialist experience and necessary tracking tools to ensure you are meeting your obligations.
+Through our specialist experience and dedicated "Whereabouts" technology solution, GTN can help to ensure you are meeting your obligations on a worldwide basis.

 Short Term Business Visitor Arrangements